sori424/runLLM/README.md

 runai submit -i ic-registry.epfl.ch/nlp/<docker-image>
 ```

-cf. If you want to watch the changes in every 2 seconds, do the command below.
+**If you want to watch the changes in every 2 seconds, do the command below.
 If you cannot use eatch command, and using Mac just do `brew install watch`.

 ```
 watch runai list jobs